LoveDaisy/ice_halo_sim/cpp/README.md

 I have prepared several tools for visualization those results.
 Some are matlab codes.

 * Halo picture.
-  Please run
-`./IceHaloRender <config-file>` for visualization.
+  Please run `./IceHaloRender <config-file>` for visualization.
 Just use the same configuration file as you run the simulation.
 The rendered picture will be placed at the data path set in configuration file.

   There is also a matlab tool for generating halo picture.
 Script `matlab/src/read_binary_result-example.m` reads the `.bin` files and renders the ray tracing result.
 See [matlab](../matlab/) folder for details.

 * Crystals
 The matlab script `matlab/src/plot_crystal-example.m` plots the shape of crystals.
 You can copy data from program output on screen.
-The lines start with `V:` indicate vertex data, and those start with `F:` indicate face data.
+The lines start with `v` indicate vertex data, and those start with `f` indicate face data.
 See [matlab](../matlab/) folder for details.

 ## Configuration file

 This file containing all configurations.
 It uses JSON format.
 I use [Rapidjson](http://rapidjson.org/index.html) to parse JSON file.

 ### Basic infomation for simulation

 * `sun`:
 It has two attributes,
   * `altitude`, defining the altitude of the sun.
   * `diameter`, defining the actual diameter used in the simulation, in degree.
 Please set to 0.5 for ture sun.

 * `ray`:
 It defines some properties of rays used in simulation,
   * `number`, the total ray number for simulation.
     Note that even with a single incident ray, it may result in multiple rays output, due to reflections and refractions in crystal.
 This `number` defines the input ray number, but not output ray number.